 Explanation:

-• The top line of the entity is only “Gross Revenue” and not the “total income.”
-Other income may include rebates earned from suppliers, interest income on fixed deposits, write-back provisions.
+- The top line of the entity is only “Gross Revenue” and not the “total income.”
+Other income may include rebates earned from suppliers, interest income on fixed deposits, and write-back provisions.

-• The Bottom Line (net profit) is increasing as reflected in the growth in net profit margin over years.
+- The Bottom Line (net profit) is increasing as reflected in the growth in net profit margin over the years.

-• The company dedicates a significant portion of its cost to employee and marketing expenses.
-Furthermore, the cash profit are also increasing in line with the top line.
+- The company dedicates a significant portion of its cost to employee and marketing expenses.
+Furthermore, the cash profit is also increasing in line with the top line.

 Also Read: 10 Best Accounting Software in Singapore Reviews – 2023 Edition